-After giving effect to the sale of shares in this offering by us and the selling shareholders, if the underwriters' option to purchase additional shares is exercised in full, our existing shareholders would own approximately % and our new investors would own approximately % of the total number of shares of our common stock outstanding after this offering.
+After giving effect to the sale of shares in this offering, if the underwriters' option to purchase additional shares is exercised in full, our existing shareholders would own approximately % of the total number of shares of our common stock outstanding after this offering.

-The table and the two immediately preceding paragraphs above exclude 16,750 shares of common stock issuable upon the exercise of outstanding stock options at a weighted average exercise price of \$29.11 per share as of December 31, 2017.
+The table above excludes 16,750 shares of common stock issuable upon the exercise of outstanding stock options at a weighted average exercise price of \$29.11 per share as of December 31, 2017.
 All such stock options have vested and are currently exercisable.
 To the extent that any of the foregoing options are exercised, investors participating in this offering will experience further dilution.